sadiul-hakim/NPR/README.md

 # 1. Modulith

+Dependencies
+1. spring-modulith-events-jpa (for saving events)
+2. spring-modulith-actuator (for /actuator/modulith but requires spring-boot-starter-actuator)
+3. spring-modulith-starter-jpa (if jpa is used in project.
+If you add this there is no need of spring-modulith-starter-core)
+4. spring-modulith-observability

 Under the root package `xyz.sadiulhakim` all the packages are called module in Spring Modulith.
 And files directly under modules `not under any nested package` are called public api like: AppConfig under config module is called public Api.
 Any `public` class under any package under any module can not be accessed from